lookCLZ/logrus/README.md

   }
 }
 ```

-Note: Syslog hook also support connecting to local syslog (Ex. "/dev/log" or "/var/run/syslog" or "/var/run/log").
+注意: Syslog hook also support connecting to local syslog (Ex. "/dev/log" or "/var/run/syslog" or "/var/run/log").
 For the detail, please check the [syslog hook README](hooks/syslog/README.md).

 A list of currently known service hooks can be found in this wiki [page](https://github.com/sirupsen/logrus/wiki/Hooks)